frankyeh/UNet-Studio-Website/download.md

 ---

-DSI Studio with GPU support (eddy and registrations)
+## DSI Studio with GPU support

+The FSL eddy correction and DSI Studio's atlas functions use GPU computation (~x5 to x10 acceleration).

+***If you are not sure which one to use, just download any of them to run.
+DSI Studio will check your graphic card and tell the correct one you should use.***

 | OS      | NVidia Graphic Card | File     |
 |------|----------|-------|
 |  Windows (7+)  | Tesla K40 | [dsi_studio_win_cuda_sm35.zip](https://github.com/frankyeh/DSI-Studio/releases/download/2021.12.03/dsi_studio_win_cuda_sm35.zip)<br />[dsi_studio_win_cuda_sm35.zip(中國镜像)](https://github.com.cnpmjs.org/frankyeh/DSI-Studio/releases/download/2021.12.03/dsi_studio_win_cuda_sm35.zip) |